Microsoft Time Tracking

 • Reports: a collection of visuals that represent findings and insights from a dataset;

-• Visualisations: a.k.a.
-Visuals, several types bar charts, pie charts, area charts, and card used to display data;
+• Visualizations: a.k.a.
+Visuals, several types of bar charts, pie charts, area charts, and cards used to display data;

 • Templates: pre-made models that you can use as inspiration to start working with Power BI